 If you’re selling your bike or any other cycling item and you’re shipping it to TPC, the shipping costs will be paid by them.
 However, you should make sure to pack your bike and other items securely.
 In case they get damaged during shipping, TPC will not take responsibility for it and might end up returning the item back to you.

 We’ve told you everything you need to know about The Pro’s Closet.
 You know what you can buy, what you can sell, what options you have, and what to expect.
 However, what do the riders who used TPC’s services have to say about it?

 We did some research on popular cycling forums, asked some questions, and received lots of answers.
 We have to say that the majority of the answers we received were positive.
-Of course, there were some negative ones as well.
-But the overall impression seems good.

 The users claimed that they were happy with the prices they got and that the quotes were fair.
 Moreover, most of them were satisfied with the speed of service, especially compared to selling your bike on your own.
 Overall, they seem quite easy to deal with.